 Photo: Wilsons Abel Tasman

-5. See the park from above with a scenic flight
+5. Take a scenic flight

 Photo: Helicopters Nelson